-There are a lot of components that go into building even the most basic of computers, and considerably more when putting together a high-end gaming PC.
-It can get a little confusing, as there’s a plethora of hard to digest jargon and terminology that can isolate even well-seasoned technology buffs.
+Many components go into building even the most basic of computers and considerably more when putting together a high-end gaming PC.
+It can get a little confusing, as there’s a plethora of hard-to-digest jargon and terminology that can isolate even well-seasoned technology buffs.

-Here’s a breakdown of some the most essential computing equipment that’s needed to operate and run one of these devices.
-There are additional components that can give your PCs a boost, but regardless here is the bare minimum stuff you need to make it operational.
+Here’s a breakdown of some of the essential computing equipment needed to operate and run one of these devices.
+Additional components can give your PCs a boost, but regardless here is the bare minimum stuff you need to make it operational.

 Cables & Input Devices

 Of course, the components within a computer are important to make it functional, but it still needs to connect to input and output devices to interact with.
-Stuff such as monitors, a mouse, and keyboards are essential pieces of input and output devices that give computers the functionality we expect.
-These devices need to be connected to the computer and are done so through various types of cables such as d-sub cables which are perhaps the most essential in computing.
-It’s also important to provide an electricity supply to the unit to power it and to do that a power supply unit is required.
+One needs to invest in the best gaming monitor, mouse, and keyboard as they are essential pieces of input and output devices that give computers the functionality we expect.
+These devices need to be connected to the computer and are done through various types of cables such as d-sub cables, which are perhaps the most essential in computing.
+It’s also important to provide an electricity supply to the unit to power it and to do that, a power supply unit is required.

-A CPU is the central processing unit and can be considered the brain of a computer as it contains all the circuitry needed to store data, process input and output results.
-The CPU is constantly following instructions given to it by computer programs that inform it on what data to process and how to process it.
+A CPU is the central processing unit and can be considered the brain of a computer as it contains all the circuitry needed to store data, process input, and output results.
+The CPU constantly follows instructions given to it by computer programs that inform it on what data to process and how to process it.
 A CPU is built by placing billions of microscopic transistors onto a single computer chip.
 These transistors are effectively minute gates that switch on or off to convey binary code into actions.
-A better CPU will be one that has smaller transistors, as it results in faster CPU speeds.
+A better CPU will have smaller transistors, as it results in faster CPU speeds.

-The motherboard is the main circuit board of a computer and is used to connect the various components to interact with each other.
-It’s the biggest circuit board inside a computer and allocates where the power goes and allows communication between parts such as the CPU, RAM and other computer hardware components.
-Motherboards are built to work with specific processors and memory, so you must get compatible parts when attempting to build a gaming PC.
+The motherboard is the main circuit board of a computer and connects the various components to interact with each other.
+It’s the biggest circuit board inside a computer and allocates where the power goes and allows communication between parts such as the CPU, RAM, and other computer hardware components.
+Motherboards are built to work with specific processors and memory, so you must get compatible parts when building a gaming PC.

-RAM within a computer is where data is temporarily stored to access important files to make it run faster.
+RAM within a computer is where data is temporarily stored to access important files to run faster.
 Data stored here is incredibly quicker to access than data stored in a hard drive.
 That’s why it’s useful for holding the information needed both instantly and imminently.
-Computers must have enough RAM as, without it, some software and applications may not run at all.
+Computers must have enough RAM as some software and applications may not run at all without it.

 The GPU is a graphics processing unit, which is extremely important when building high-end gaming PCs.
-The GPU determines the visual output quality and determines how well a computer can render shades and textures and lighting.
-A GPU is dedicated to creating these images, video and 2D or 3D animation, meaning that your CPU is free to perform other tasks, making your PC perform better.
+The GPU determines the visual output quality and how well a computer can render shades, textures, and lighting.
+A GPU is dedicated to creating these images, video, and 2D or 3D animation, meaning that your CPU is free to perform other tasks, making your PC perform better.